-A redress procedure (4 weeks) will be allowed in cases where the applicants perceive unjust procedural or eligibility issues, not in cases where the applicants perceive unjust scientific judgement during the evaluation process.
+A redress procedure (4 weeks) will be allowed in cases where the applicants perceive unjust procedural or eligibility issues (see Art.
+2, p5; Art.
+3, p.6-8; Art.
+4, p9) not in cases where the applicants perceive unjust scientific judgement during the evaluation process.